hugosilveiradacunha/Statistics/README.md

 to test:
 2.3.
 NONPARAMETRIC COUNTERPART OF ANALYSIS OF VARIANCE

-For the original data, $X_i = Sales_i$, where the normality assumption is violated, we will use an alternative method to the analysis of variance that does not depend on normality assumptions, the nonparametric tests are applicable regardless of the distribution’s form (distribution-free).
+For the original data where the normality assumption is violated, we will use an alternative method to the analysis of variance that does not depend on normality assumptions, the nonparametric tests are applicable regardless of the distribution’s form (distribution-free).
 However, in general, the parametric tests are more powerful than the nonparametric ones, that´s the reason we must validate the ANOVA assumptions before applying these tests.
 2.3.1.
 Non Normal Populations

 As we can't assume normality using original data, we will use the following test statistic: